What Is Your Skin Type?

 What is Dry Skin?

 Dry skin is a result of a decrease in sebum production, the natural skin oil necessary to keep the skin moist and lubricated.
 Since dry skin has a decreased oil barrier, water easily evaporates through the skin.
-A lack of moisture in the skin that is flaky and has a rough appearance.
+A lack of moisture results in skin that is flaky and has a rough appearance.

 Dry skin is more common during cold winter months, in dry climates, in individuals with a history of eczema, and it increases as we age.